 - Assign a variety of types of assessments during your course.
 Don’t assign just tests and quizzes.
 Consider essays, papers, projects, discussions, blogs, wikis, e-portfolios, etc.

-- Consider building short quizzes to test your student’s understanding, and allow for quizzes to be taken more than one time to increase their self-confidence with the material
+- Consider building short homework quizzes to test your student’s understanding, and allow for quizzes to be taken more than one time to increase their self-confidence with the material.

 - Be clear about what resources students can utilize for the assignment